crispinprojects/picheckers/README.md

 ## Usage

 This is a human-vs-computer game.
 You (the human player) first move a player piece on the board.
 To do this use the keyboard arrow keys to move the blue cursor to the start piece position and press the space-bar to select.
 Then move the blue cursor to the end piece position on the board and then press the space-bar again to select the end point.
 So, ***move to start location and press space-bar and then move to end location and press space-bar***.
 The cursor is returned to the bottom left of the board after a move has been made (i.e. x=1, y=0).
 Press the ***A key*** (A for AI) with caps lock off to get the built-in AI to respond to your move.
 Make sure cap-lock is off before pressing the A key.
-The cursor colour is blue, the player is light green and the AI is black.
+The cursor colour is blue, the human white player is light green and the AI is black.

 If the human player can make a multiple jump then you jump the first piece and then jump the second piece and so on.
 The AI can also make multiple jumps.
 You press the A Key again.
 Information on the current state of play is shown in an information window next to the checker board.
 If you get a "white illegal move" it usually means that you have to jump elsewhere or you have tried to move to a position which is not allowed.
 Start the move again.